Humira (Adalimumab) Patient Guide & Resources

 What is Humira, and what is it used for?

-Humira, or Adalimumab, is a medication used to treat various autoimmune conditions such as rheumatoid arthritis, Crohn’s disease, ulcerative colitis, psoriasis, and more.
+Humira is a biologic medication used to treat various autoimmune conditions including rheumatoid arthritis, Crohn’s disease, ulcerative colitis, psoriasis, psoriatic arthritis, and ankylosing spondylitis.
 It belongs to a class of drugs known as tumor necrosis factor (TNF) inhibitors.
+At QuickRx, we want to be trusted advisors for our community.
+For detailed prescribing information, please visit the official Humira website.

 How is Humira administered?